Tracks

 - How should future water management adapt to climate change?

-Scientific approach: Political science, public administration and other social sciences
+Scientific approach: Political science, policy and governance studies, public administration, and other social sciences

 Courses